By: Carrie Fox, Mission Partners CEO

 While we navigate this new way of living, I wanted to share a few ways you can keep focused on forward motion, enjoy a shared experience to support small businesses and nonprofits, and spread some kindness in your community.

 On Strategic Planning.
 If you are leading an organization, a team, or a project during the time of coronavirus, it is natural to feel lost, or unable to see a path forward.
 But, through chaos can come great innovation, and there can be a path forward for your work, too.
 If you don’t know where to start, join Mission Partners’ leadership team this Thursday (and every Thursday in April and May) at 4:00 PM ET for an open office hour and virtual community conversation to help you move your work forward.
-Our first conversation will be on “Shifting Your 2020 Business + Development Strategies During COVID-19”.
+Our first conversation will be on “Shifting Your 2020 Business + Development Strategies During COVID-19“.
 We are also planning conversations on self-care, wellness, parenting while working from home, and virtual office success.
 Interested?
-Email us for the calendar invite and log in details.
+Register here.

 On Spreading Kindness to Those Experiencing Social Isolation.
 My 4th grade daughter Sophia and I spent much of last year writing a book for kids and their families called Adventures in Kindness, which will be released next month.
 The book is filled with 52 adventures to improve the world around you, and many of the adventures can be completed right from your home if, let’s say, you happen to be sequestered for an indefinite amount of time due to a global pandemic.
 Pre-order an autographed copy by May 10, and we’ll throw in a free pack of notecards that you can use to stay connected with friends and family who are experiencing social isolation.
 Bonus: 100% of proceeds from notecard sales will go to Feeding America to support their COVID-19 relief efforts.